 3. Rimrock Resort Hotel

-Settled in the heart of the Canadian Rockies and in the vicinity of the Banff National Park, this palatial resort will give you a luxurious stay experience amidst the nature’s beauty.
+Settled in the heart of the Canadian Rockies and in the vicinity of this serene place, this palatial resort will give you a luxurious stay experience amidst the nature’s beauty.
 Take a break from all the stress as this resort offers fine dining experience along with a relaxing spa.

 Frequently Asked Questions About Banff National Park